About Regeneration

 • California became the first U.S. state to mandate battery storage in new construction.
 The state updated its building code to require builders to install solar and battery storage in new commercial buildings and high-rise multifamily buildings.

 • Chile has become a model for battery storage in Latin America.
 The country intends to double its energy-storage capacity between 2021 and 2023.
-Chile has enacted a number of storage-friendly policies, including allowing storage to serve as a transmission network reinforcement (storage-as-transmission) and by providing capacity payments for long-duration storage.
+Chile has enacted a number of storage-friendly policies, including allowing storage to serve as a transmission network reinforcement and by providing capacity payments for long-duration storage.

 • Japan will require power companies to open up their grids to energy-storage projects operated by other companies.
 The country also plans to subsidize up to half the cost of battery-storage systems.